SRI set to launch Dunlop tires in Europe as it targets early delivery of 2030 goals

 In a 30 June update, the Japanese group said it expects its business profit to begin growing from 2026 and is aiming to exceed its 2027 targets while bringing forward the delivery of its 2030 goals.

-The group said it was implementing measures to "steadily grow business profits from 2026," while accelerating initiatives across premium tires, manufacturing, digital transformation (DX) and intellectual property.
+The group said it was implementing measures to "steadily grow business profits from 2026," while accelerating initiatives across premium tires, manufacturing and digital transformation.

 As previously reported by ERJ, the 10-year plan, unveiled in March 2025, is centred on growing the proportion of premium tires to 60% of total tire sales, from 40% in 2024; while building new “revenue pillars” in non-tire and other growth areas.
 (ERJ report)